Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: Exoplanet Detection Using Radial Velocity Data

+\textbf{Estimation of the Bayesian Evidence}.
 Next, we compare the performance of stochastic Warp-U bridge estimation with standard bridge sampling estimation and Warp-U bridge estimation.
-We first applied PT and our adaptive Warp-U MCMC sampler to get the target samples needed by the estimation methods.
-To make the comparison fair, the total number of evaluations of the target density across the sampling and estimation steps is set to be the same for all the methods.
+We applied PT and our adaptive Warp-U MCMC sampler to get the target samples needed by the estimation methods.
+For fair comparisons, we fix the total number of target density evaluations across the sampling and estimation steps for all methods.

 Following \cite{nelson2018quantifying}, we use the median value of the Bayesian evidence obtained across all the methods investigated in the Extremely Precise Radial Velocities (EPRV3) Evidence Challenge as the quasi true value (i.e., $\log_{10}(\hat{c}) = -193.71$).
-Table \ref{tab:Estimation_real} compares the root mean square error (RMSE) for bridge sampling, Warp-U bridge estimation, and stochastic Warp-U bridge estimation.
-The RMSE is the smallest under our stochastic Warp-U bridge estimation method.
-Table \ref{tab:Estimation_real} also shows that the RMSE is lower when the target samples are obtained by our adaptive Warp-U MCMC sampler than when they are obtained via PT, which again illustrates the benefits of our sampling method.
-Our closest estimate to the quasi-true value was $\log_{10}(\hat{c}) = -193.74$, and was obtained by stochastic Warp-U bridge estimation using the samples from Warp-U MCMC sampler.
-Based on the bias shown in \cite{nelson2018quantifying}, which ignores the variance and therefore represents the methods in \cite{nelson2018quantifying} favourably, our stochastic Warp-U bridge estimator utilising samples from the Warp-U MCMC sampler has an RMSE that is comparable to the best methods investigated in the EPRV3 Evidence Challenge.
-Lastly, note that the standard errors of the RMSE in Table \ref{tab:Estimation_real} are smaller under our stochastic Warp-U bridge estimation strategy.
+Table \ref{tab:Estimation_real} compares the root mean square error (RMSE) for bridge sampling, Warp-U bridge estimation, and stochastic Warp-U bridge estimation, which has the smallest RMSE.
+Table \ref{tab:Estimation_real} also shows that the RMSE is lower when the samples are from our adaptive Warp-U MCMC sampler than from PT.
+The closest estimate to the quasi-true value is $\log_{10}(\hat{c}) = -193.795$, obtained by stochastic Warp-U bridge estimation using samples from Warp-U MCMC sampler.
+Based on the bias shown in \cite{nelson2018quantifying}, which ignores the variance and therefore represents the methods in \cite{nelson2018quantifying} favorably, this estimator has an RMSE that is comparable to the best methods investigated in the EPRV3 Evidence Challenge.